 With their bullet-proof design and good, strong engines, it is clear to see why other brands and OEM’s have tried to replicate the original build.

 Bell Equipment was founded by Irvine and Eunice Bell.
 Irvine was an engineer during WW2 and after serving for five years, he returned home and started a farm machinery repair service on the North Coast of Natal, South Africa.
 He was a master engineer and inventor and he designed and built various prototypes to help the farming industry.
 His machines were built as solutions to overcome the difficult terrain presented on the arid farmland.

-One example was Bell’s a light-weight, high-flotation earthmoving dumper trailer that was built to cope with the soft sand conditions in the 1970’s.
+One example was Bell’s lightweight, high-flotation earthmoving dumper trailer that was built to cope with the soft sand conditions in the 1970’s.

 Now, after half a decade of fine-tuning their engineering and technology, they have introduced the Bell B45.